jamesquinlan/dsc-techstack/topics/latex.md

 ```

-Sections, subsections and chapters are automatically included in the table of contents.
-To manually add entries, for example when you want an unnumbered section, use the command `\addcontentsline` as shown in the example.
+Sections, subsections, and chapters are automatically included in the table of contents.
+To manually add entries, for example, when you want an unnumbered section, use the command `\addcontentsline` as shown in the example.